jamesnalepa/SynchronizationSimulation/README.md

 # SynchronizationSimulation

-A program to simulate synchronization between multiple jobs on a conveyor belt.
-It reads out when jobs are being put on a belt and when a belt is empty.
+A program to simulate synchronization between multiple jobs by using an analogy of multiple conveyor belts.

+Messages are printed when blocks move between belts to show which processes are running and what resources (blocks) they are using.